This section of the Archdiocesan website includes eight components. Please click on the relevant words to access the page of interest.

 As Pope Francis said, “We are called not only to respect the natural environment, but also to show respect for, and solidarity with, all the members of our human family,”

 A report on Pope Francis’ presentation may be found here.

 Building a New Culture: Central Themes in Recent Church Teaching on the Environment

-The Episcopal Commission for Justice and Peace of the Canadian Conference of Catholic Bishops (CCCB) has just released a new pastoral letter, Building a New Culture: Central Themes in Recent Church Teaching on the Environment.
+The Episcopal Commission for Justice and Peace of the Canadian Conference of Catholic Bishops (CCCB) has released a pastoral letter, Building a New Culture: Central Themes in Recent Church Teaching on the Environment.
 The document offers an outline of eight central themes found in Church teaching on the environment and is designed to serve as a guide for discussion, reflection, and decision-making on the very real environmental problems we face today.
-Full information is available on the CCCB website.
+Full information, including brief texts designed for publication in parish bulletins, is available on the CCCB website.